frightenedmonkey/bucketed/README.md

 a bit more than is ideal.
 Really, the bucket should be a separate module that you can then inject into the cloudfront/acm stuff.
 With that said, it's a simple cookie cutter type thing, so it's probably not that big of a deal.

+This module will not restrict access to the underlying s3 bucket.
+While that would be nice, there's a caveat around setting up a Cloudfront distribution specifically as fronting an S3 bucket when you want to able to have cloudfront point to pretty URIs like foo.com/bar/baz without having to specify that the target has an index.html (as in foo.com/bar/baz/index.html).
+We have to use the public website endpoint for the s3 bucket, and then set it as public read.